EricAtNRD/ConkyInfinitySVG/README.md

 	- Ubuntu:   apt-get install conky-all
 	- Fedora: yum install conky
 	- Other: see your local documentation or try [the Conky documentation](http://conky.sourceforge.net/documentation.html).

-2. Extract the InfinitySVG tar file into its own directory somewhere.
+2. Extract the ConkyInfinitySVG distribution into its own directory somewhere.
 3. Copy .conkyrc, and .conky/ to your home directory:
 	- cp .conkyrc ~/
 	- cp -r .conky ~/